distro2024/distributed-chat-system/README.md

 #### Running with Docker

-Alternatively, you can run the application using Docker.
+Alternatively, you can run the application using Docker (or Docker Compose).
 This method simplifies the setup by containerizing the director and nodes.

 Open separate terminal windows to start each service:
 ```